The Latest – Friday, Aug. 27

 Original story below:

 TUOLUMNE COUNTY, Calif.
-(KTXL) — Fire crews continue to work the Washington Fire in Jamestown, which broke out Thursday afternoon, growing to 81 acres the same evening.
+(KTXL) — Fire crews are still working to gain control of the Washington Fire that broke out in Tuolumne County Thursday.